New Cornell University students, faculty and staff are entering a campus forged by history.

 A festive past

-While Ithaca is gorges, it's also festivals.
-Slope Day on campus started well over a century ago as Spring Day in 1901, founded by Willard Straight, Class of 1901, as a fundraiser for university athletics.
+While Ithaca is gorges, it’s also festivals.
+Slope Day on campus started as Spring Day in 1901, founded by Willard Straight, Class of 1901, as a fundraiser for university athletics.
 Straight also helped to organize the first Dragon Day that same year.

-This fall, the first-ever Cayuga Sound Festival - organized by Ithaca's own hometown band X Ambassadors - falls on Saturday, Sept.
-23. It features two stages at Stewart Park and a mix of world-class acts.
-Enjoy Porchfest 2017 Sunday, Sept.
-24, as musicians and bands - mostly acoustic - perform free from the porches and stoops of Ithaca's Fall Creek and Northside neighborhoods.
+Enjoy Porchfest 2019 on Sunday, Sept.
+22, as musicians and bands – mostly acoustic – perform free from the porches and stoops of Ithaca’s Fall Creek and Northside neighborhoods.

-Sip hot apple cider and savor kettle corn at downtown Ithaca's 35th Annual Apple Harvest Festival Sept.
-30-Oct.
-1.
+Sip hot apple cider and savor kettle corn at downtown Ithaca’s 37th Annual Apple Harvest Festival Sept.
+27-29.

-At the end of October, gather your Gryffindor gang for Wizarding Weekend Oct.
-27-29 at Press Bay Alley, "Diagon Alley" from the Tompkins County Public Library and on The Commons.
+Gather your Gryffindor gang for Wizarding Weekend, Oct.
+26-27 in Press Bay Alley, featuring magical classes and stories at Tompkins County Public Library and activities on The Commons.

-Considering that Cornell offered the first veterinary degrees in the United States, plan for the College of Veterinary Medicine's popular annual open house April 14.
+Considering that Cornell offered the first veterinary degrees in the United States, plan for the College of Veterinary Medicine’s popular annual open house in the spring.

-The shed adjoining the Pounder Vegetable Garden and the Climate Change Garden - part of 25 acres of the Cornell Botanic Gardens - is where Nobel Prize-winning plant geneticist Barbara McClintock worked as a Cornell graduate nearly 100 years ago.
+The shed adjoining the Pounder Vegetable Garden – part of 25 acres of the Cornell Botanic Gardens – is where Nobel Prize-winning plant geneticist Barbara McClintock, M.S. ’25, Ph.D. ’27, worked as a Cornell graduate student nearly 100 years ago.
 Also enjoy the 150-acre F.R.
 Newman Arboretum.

 The telling of telling time